HenryBol/darvirian/README.md

 - custom_license (20.657)
 - noncomm_use_subset (2.350)

-Github limits the number of files per subfolder to 1000

 The AWS S3 bucket 'darvirian' has all documents in one folder

-# Hackaton for Good
-Contains code for a Search Engine as built for the Hackaton for Good Challenge

 # The Thinking Machine
 A space for thought and more